 Ewing Marion Kauffman Foundation

-Wendy leads the Foundation's work to boost student achievement in the Kansas City region and to accelerate entrepreneurship across the country.
+Wendy led the Foundation's work to boost student achievement in the Kansas City region and to accelerate entrepreneurship across the country.
 With more than $2.5B in assets, the Kauffman Foundation is one of the largest private foundations in the United States.
 The Foundation approaches its work from the middle of the country with a solid Midwest mindset – working to build practical and workable solutions to today's challenges.
 Before becoming CEO, she played an instrumental role in building the Foundation's local, national and global reputation as a thought leader and innovator in its fields.
-Wendy has worked at the Foundation since early 2000 and was named President and CEO in 2015.
+Wendy worked at the Foundation since early 2000 and was named President and CEO in 2015.

 Wendy has deep expertise in communications, marketing, organizational development and talent management.
 She serves on the boards of the Greater Kansas City Chamber of Commerce, KCSourcelink, MRI Global, Folience and the Enterprise Bank Advisory Board.
 The Kansas City Business Journal has named her to the Power 100 list since 2016, and TechWeek KC named her to the Tech 100 list.
 She was also selected for the 2017 class of the KC Business Journal's Women Who Mean Business.